Gbadeboife/module_4/README.md

 ## Task Details

-Your task is to extract the high-throughput ticket purchasing component (inspired by the original "Nordin" project) and extend it into a full-featured multi-event system.
+Your task is to extract the high-throughput ticket purchasing component and extend it into a full-featured multi-event system.
 The service will:

 - **Multi-Event Support:** Pre-seed a Redis store with multiple sets of tickets.
 Each event should have its own ticket pool (e.g., stored with keys like `event:{eventId}:tickets`).
 - **API Endpoints:**